andreped/IronFlow/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: A new feature to be added to the project
-title: ''
+title: 'feat: '
 labels: ["enhancement"]
 assignees: ''